 If you are a NASCAR fan, you have most likely had to deal with at least one person asking you why you like it, stating that it is nothing more than drivers turning left for 200 laps.
 But if you are looking to get into NASCAR, this could be a barrier preventing you from really enjoying it.

-Technically, the oval tracks do only have left turns.
-But there is so much strategy involved, and racing skill, and so it is much harder than simply turning left.
+NASCAR is hard and requires a lot of skill.
+While the oval tracks do only have left turns, there is so much strategy involved, and racing skill, and so it is much harder than simply turning left.
 Plus, there are also road circuits in the NASCAR calendar, with turns in both directions.

 No matter which type of circuit you look at, there is much more to it than simply driving fast and turning in one direction or the other.
 Like all motorsports, NASCAR involves a lot of skill on the part of the driver, and the whole team has to work together to plan strategic moves.